Public Health

 In the 1970s, the Department of Defense began using AFFF to fight fuel fires.
 The release of these chemicals into the environment during training and emergency responses is a major source of PFAS contamination of ground water on military bases.

 Concerns have recently been raised from communities surrounding bases about whether PFAS-contaminated ground water on military bases may be affecting off-base water supplies.
-The Department of Defense (DoD) is currently conducting an investigation into the extent of PFAS contamination on its bases and is taking several actions to protect against future exposure.
+The Department of Defense (DOD) is currently conducting an investigation into the extent of PFAS contamination on its bases and is taking several actions to protect against future exposure.

-Read more about DoD efforts.
+Read more about DOD efforts.

 Exposure to PFAS in Drinking Water